 NCRA is the industry leader in cancer registry salary and workforce research.
 NCRA has worked with partner organizations to identify needs, launch research initiatives, coordinate studies, and promote the outcomes.
 Many of the studies have been designed to provide hospital and central registries with national workload and time management data that can be used to better inform decision-making about staff size and configuration.
-Read on below for current workforce initiatives.

 Given NCRA’s long history of cancer registry workforce research a new information series has been launched.
 The “NCRA Best Practice Guidance Series” begins a formalized approach to organize and deliver recommended direction on a variety of cancer registry workforce procedures, management and activities to guide registry operations including staffing considerations.